 Hazards:

 - Compressed charcoal sticks use various resins in a binder to create the color.
-Although charcoal is just considered a nuisance dust, inhalation of large amounts of charcoal dust can create chronic lung problems.
+Although charcoal is considered a nuisance dust, inhalation of large amounts of charcoal dust can create chronic lung problems.
 A major source of charcoal inhalation is from the habit of blowing excess charcoal dust off the drawing.

-- Colored chalks are also considered nuisance dusts.
+- Colored chalks are also nuisance dusts.
 Individuals who have asthma sometimes have problems with dusty chalks, but this is a nonspecific dust reaction, not a toxic reaction.

 - Pastel sticks and pencils consist of pigments bound into solid form by a resin.
 Inhalation of pastel dusts is the major hazard.
-Pastels can contain toxic pigments such as chrome yellow (lead chromate) which can cause lung cancer, and cadmium pigments (which can cause kidney and lung damage and are suspected human carcinogens).
+Pastels can contain toxic pigments such as: chrome yellow (lead chromate) which can cause lung cancer; and cadmium pigments (which can cause kidney and lung damage and are suspected human carcinogens).
 Blowing excess pastel dust off the drawing is one major source of inhalation of pastel pigments.

 - Never try to spray fixative by blowing air from your mouth through a tube.
 This can lead to accidental ingestion of the fixative.